The Top Hotels at SJO and LIR International Airports, Costa Rica

 - 15 – 60 minutes to check in.
 Check in closes one hour prior departure (not kidding).

 - 5-30 minutes for immigration and security.
 The security lines are usually not too bad at either airport.
 Out of dozens of flights we’ve only waited more than fifteen minutes once.

 You must be checked in, holding a boarding pass, with your bags tagged and on the conveyor belt one hour prior to your scheduled departure or they will turn you away and you’ll have to wait for the next flight.
 This means getting to the airport any less than an hour and a half before your flight is very risky indeed.

-We usually pay the tax at the airport counter when we arrive, have preferred status for check-in (gotta love those miles), and are pretty casual about getting bumped or missing the flight because we always have more to do in Costa Rica.
-Even with all of that going for us we try to arrive two hours early.
+Our Southwest tickets include the departure tax, we have preferred status for check-in (gotta love those miles), and are pretty casual about getting bumped or missing the flight because we always have more to do in Costa Rica.
+Even with all of that going for us we try to arrive 1.5 to 2 hours early.

 The One Percent

 Like I said at the beginning ninety nine percent of the time the best airport hotel is no airport hotel, but if you’re part of the one percent – if you have meetings in San José, if you want to see the city and enjoy the restaurants – the best hotel options are listed below.

 There are basically two options.
 Stay very close or risk missing your flight due to ridiculous traffic.